Shawn-Armstrong/Eloquent-Cards/Server/README.md

 ## Notes

-- The current system setup is a true [client / server model](https://en.wikipedia.org/wiki/Client%E2%80%93server_model).
-The server and client's resoruces are completely indepedent from each other and only interact via HTTP requests.
+- The current Server abstraction is just a prototype.
+Ideally the generation functionality will be partitioned into its own JavaScript file and each template will be handled independently inside its own function.